top of page

 Holding Grief Differently

 Over time I found the space between my chest and my arms where a baby is supposed to lay, felt so empty.
-You are left with all this postpartum love but no baby to dote on.
-It's a lonely place and just another physical reminder that your child is gone.
-Crocheting these Wilds sort of fell in my lap, but truly started to become a physical part of my healing journey as creating these and holding them soon started to fill that empty space in my arms.
+You’re left with an overwhelming amount of postpartum love but no baby to dote on.
+It’s a profoundly lonely feeling and a constant physical reminder that your child is no longer there.
+Crocheting these Wilds came into my life unexpectedly, but they quickly became a meaningful part of my healing journey as they started to fill that empty space in my arms.

 Support my mission to help those who have endured pregnancy, infant and child loss, hold grief differently.